informalsystems/modelator/tests/cli/test_basic.md

 ...
 ```

-Commands when there is no model loaded will print a message:
+Commands that should print a message when there is no model loaded:

 ```sh
 $ modelator info